rafaelanguiano/PORTFOLIO_RAFAEL/README.md

 This is a project i did as part of the certification program of IBM.

 * Data was taken from Chicago census, Chicago public schools and Chicago crime data.
-* This project is focused in SQL with python and DML statements
+* This project is focused in SQL with python and DML statements using IBM databases